132 Willis St, Te Aro, Wellington

 Porridge $16; Granola $17; Supreme coffee (incl filter), Ritual Tea Co tea

 Neo Café & Eatery serves one of the best granolas (see separate review), and have good filter coffee, so what do they would do with porridge?
-Not so much in the past, but they have really improved their game as of June 2021.
+Not so much in the past, but they have really improved their game with time.

 And here’s the porridge I had in August 2019.
 Compared to the July 2020 version it had rhubarb instead of the compote.
 It was a pretty thin spread, but was nicely acid.
 The crumble was the same and the tiny jug of cream was present then too (when you really did need a decent quantity of milk or cream).
 This was a pretty minimal porridge and the larger quantities of fruit and crumble in 2020 were arguably an improvement.